 Where do you get ideas for your stories?

 For me, ideas come from anywhere and everywhere.
 They often pop! in my head when I least expect them.
 But—I get most of my ideas when reading and studying other children’s books.
-My house is like a library—I own hundreds!
+My house is like a library—I own hundreds and hundreds! (pic shows just a few of my bookshelves)

 Do you illustrate your stories?